syncfusion-content/wpf-docs/wpf/Ribbon/RibbonTabPanelItem.md

 {% endtabs %}

-Create instance of RibbonButton and assign it to TabPanelItem property of Ribbon.
+Create instance of RibbonButton and assign it to TabPanelItem property of Ribbon through code behind.

 {% tabs %}